The Native American Education Program (NAEP) is comprised of 3 federal funding sources:

 It is the intent of the Native American Education Program to supplement existing programs in the Mesa Public School District, not to take the place of them.

-A) JOM forms are only required for intown Native American students.
+- JOM forms are available for Native American students.
 A completed form and a copy of the student's Certificate of Indian Blood (CIB) are required.
+One form per family.

-B) Title VII forms are for all Native American students enrolled with Mesa Public Schools.
+- Title VI forms are for all Native American students enrolled with Mesa Public Schools.
 All portions of the form must be completed in order to be eligible for services.

 In addition to funds from the federal and state education offices the program also requests additional educational money from local Indian communities to meet student needs.
 Through the City of Mesa the program receives additional funds from the Fort McDowell Yavapai-Apache Nation.
 These additional funds make it possible to provide academic services in other areas that federal funds may not meet.

-What does Title VII, Impact Aid and JOM do?
+What does Title VI, Impact Aid and JOM do?